-Figure 9 shows the simulated discharges in the Rieu des Barges when adding the three storage basins.
+Figure 9 shows the simulated discharges in the 'Rieu des Barges' when adding the three storage basins.
 It can be seen that the effect of a reservoir decreases towards the downstream end of the river, and it is therefore necessary to distribute the basins along the whole river.
-The graph also shows the river sections where the acceptable discharge is exceeded.

-The simulations also provided the change in stored water volume during the flood for each reservoir.
+The graph also shows the river sections where the acceptable discharge is exceeded. volume during the flood for each reservoir.
 The maximum volume could therefore be used for the sizing of the potential retention basins.
-For a 25-year return period, the following volumes were found (table 1).
+For a 25 year return period, the following volumes were found (Table 1).